Autumn 2017

 Here are some loud thoughts that reflect upon the relationship that had long existed amidst philosophy, religion and economics in the so-called ‘grand’ civilizations (that had existed during 3100 BC to the beginning of Christian era).
 Historically, the visions of intellectuals, rulers, men of faiths, and business people have helped drive these civilizations to their zenith.
 The philosophies, religions, and economics of the time were deeply involved in this process of development, and seem to have acted in unison.
 Here is an attempt to provoke some fresh thinking on the subject by re-examining this triad relationship of the fundamental spheres of human life.
 The logic of this paper attempts to raise doubts, if the relationship was ideal and was based on ethical and moral values, as it was proclaimed by the philosophers, pontiffs, politicians and the business leaders of the time.

 Human motivation offers energy, and circumstances offer possibilities.
 Only in combination, human motivation and circumstance yield action.
 Over time, desires and opportunities, to satisfy them closely, interact with one another.
 Orthodox economics analyzes economic motivation in interaction with scarce natural resources.
 It assumes that perfect rationality and non-sociality create a so-called economic world and analyzes the economic mechanism of allocation of scarce resources.
 Neoclassical economists use this world as a theoretical foundation for their empirical research.
 Heterodox economics rejects this strategy of isolating one motivation, a strategy that ignores the psychic and the social problem.
 However, the heterodox idea of human motivation, being variable and endogenous, is badly analyzed.
 This leads the author to construct a psychic and a social world that is completely comparable with the agent-structure model of the economic world.
 The three isolated worlds are integrated by analyzing the interactions between the three worlds.
 In the integrated world, the economic structure, the psychic structure and the social structure are one another's foundations.
 This human world gives familiar economic concepts such as utility, efficiency, rationality, price, value, cost and benefit, a different meaning.
 Similarly, psychic concepts such as Self, willpower and personality and social concepts such as status, power, culture and morality, are given different meanings.
-To make […]
+To […]